d1-steps/AIOPSAnsibleBankPlaybooks/ANZ-automate-operations-1.md

 ![Ansible-Docker](assets/ANZ-aiops/ansible1/set-up-alerting-profile.png)

 ### Problem notification
 Once alerting profile is setup, let us setup the problem notification so that the problem information is relayed to ansible-tower.
-To do so, within your tenant navigate to Settings > Integration > Problem Notifications and click on **+Set up notifications**
+To do so, within your tenant navigate to **Settings > Integration > Problem Notifications and click on Set up notifications**
 ![Ansible-Docker](assets/ANZ-aiops/ansible1/Problem-notification-1.png)

 Select **Ansible Tower** as the 3rd party integration tool